 Applications are made through an application form on our website.
 Once the project is finished, the applicant(s) must hand in a written report on how the project went, what was successful and what can be improved.

 The selection jury goes through all applications and values them as how well they fit within the aims and objectives of List fyrir alla.
 All art events and projects shall be created and performed by professionals and with ambition.
 When evaluating applications, the jury may seek references, if necessary.

-The desision on selected art projects will be made published by May 2019.
+The decision on selected art projects are made by May each year.

 For further information on payments and procedures please contact the project manager of Art for all, email@example.comApplications